COVID-19 Exposure Guidelines

 If you were exposed to someone with COVID, take the following action regardless of your vaccination status:

-• Wear a high-quality mask around others in all areas for 10 days.
+• Wear a high-quality mask around others in all areas for at least 5 days.

 • Testing is recommended 4-6 days after exposure even if you are fully vaccinated regardless of if you're showing symptoms or you're asymptomatic.
 If your results are positive, follow the guidance listed above.